cs640-fall20205/cs640-assignments/src/postgres/assignment1.md

 Read Chapter 2 Wrap-up and then

-12. List the strengths of Postgres and relational databases.
+12. (2 pts) List the strengths of Postgres and relational databases.

     * (first strength)
     * (second strength)
     *

-13. List of Postgres' weaknesses.
+13. (2 pts) List of Postgres' weaknesses.

     *
     *